shawnbrown/datatest/docs/getting_started.rst

     ...        ...     ...        ...
     =========  ======  =========  =================

-We want to test for the following conditions:
+We want to test that...

  * expected column names are present
  * **member_id** and **hours_volunteered** columns contain only numbers